Nuclear weapon: Public opposition

 Peace movements emerged in Japan and in 1954 they converged to form a unified "Japan Council against Atomic and Hydrogen Bombs."
 Japanese opposition to nuclear weapons tests in the Pacific Ocean was widespread, and "an estimated 35 million signatures were collected on petitions calling for bans on nuclear weapons".

 In the United Kingdom, the Aldermaston Marches organised by the Campaign for Nuclear Disarmament (CND) took place at Easter 1958, when, according to the CND, several thousand people marched for four days from Trafalgar Square, London, to the Atomic Weapons Research Establishment close to Aldermaston in Berkshire, England, to demonstrate their opposition to nuclear weapons.
 The Aldermaston marches continued into the late 1960s when tens of thousands of people took part in the four-day marches.

 In 1959, a letter in the Bulletin of the Atomic Scientists was the start of a successful campaign to stop the Atomic Energy Commission dumping radioactive waste in the sea 19 kilometers from Boston.
 In 1962, Linus Pauling won the Nobel Peace Prize for his work to stop the atmospheric testing of nuclear weapons, and the "Ban the Bomb" movement spread.

 In 1963, many countries ratified the Partial Test Ban Treaty prohibiting atmospheric nuclear testing.
 Radioactive fallout became less of an issue and the anti-nuclear weapons movement went into decline for some years.
 A resurgence of interest occurred amid European and American fears of nuclear war in the 1980s.

 Costs and technology spin-offs

 According to an audit by the Brookings Institution, between 1940 and 1996, the US spent $ in present-day terms on nuclear weapons programs, 57% of which was spent on building nuclear weapons delivery systems.
-Six-point-three percent of the total amount, $ in present-day terms, was spent on environmental remediation and nuclear waste management—for example, cleaning up the Hanford site—and 7% of the total $820 billion was spent on making nuclear weapons themselves.
+6.3% of the total amount, $ in present-day terms, was spent on environmental remediation and nuclear waste management—for example, cleaning up the Hanford site—and 7% of the total $820 billion was spent on making nuclear weapons themselves.